jhpyle/docassemble/_docs/documents.md

 ![sample form]({{ site.baseurl }}/img/sample-form.png){: .maybe-full-width }

 The `fields` must be in the form of a [YAML] dictionary.
+The names of the fields listed in `fields` must correspond _exactly_ with the names of the fields in the PDF file.
+Luckiliy, there is [a tool] that will help you extract the literal field names from a PDF file.

+When writing the values of the fields, you can use [Mako], but not [Markdown].
+If you use [Markdown], it will be interpreted literally.
-[Mako] can be used, but [Markdown] will be interpreted literally.
-Checkbox fields will be checked only if the value evaluates to "True" or "Yes."
+Checkbox fields will be checked if and only if the value evaluates to "True" or "Yes."

 The section below on [passing values using code](#template code) explains alternative ways that you can populate the values of fields